beesofknowledge/bok-site/README.md

 # Bees of Knowledge

-The [beesofknowledge.com](https://beesofknowledge.com/) is an informational site for the game Embers Adrift which uses [vitepress.dev](https://vitepress.dev/) software.
+The [beesofknowledge.com](https://beesofknowledge.com/) is an web site which uses [vitepress.dev](https://vitepress.dev/) software to display useful information for the game [Embers Adrift](https://www.embersadrift.com/)